kurin/blazer/README.md

 Blazer [![GoDoc](https://godoc.org/github.com/kurin/blazer/b2?status.svg)](https://godoc.org/github.com/kurin/blazer/b2)
 ====

-Blazer is a Golang library for Backblaze's B2 object storage service.
+Blazer is a Golang client library for Backblaze's B2 object storage service.
 It is designed for simple integration with existing applications that may already be using S3 and Google Cloud Storage, by exporting only a few standard Go types.

 It implements and satisfies the [B2 integration checklist](https://www.backblaze.com/b2/docs/integration_checklist.html),